Best Home Loan Options in Australia (2026)

 2. Variable with offset account

-What it is: A variable loan with a linked transaction account (offset).
+What it's: A variable loan with a linked transaction account (offset).
 Money in the offset reduces the interest you pay.

 How it works: